Bimal Roy Memorial Trophy: 1997 Awards

 Dilip Gupta (Director of Photography) was an original cinematographer of many outstanding Bollywood films including Madhumatiand Biraj Bahu.

 1998 Awards

 Kidar Sharma (Writer – Director) was a pioneer in his field, who entered film in 1934 with Seeta as a photographer.
 He was a writer and director of several noteworthy films, such as Jogan, Chitralekha (1941 film) and Chitralekha (1964 film).
 Kidar Sharma discovered many stars such as Raj Kapoor.

 1999 Awards

 Suraiya Sheikh (Performing Artist.)
 Suraiya was one of the tallest singing stars of the early golden years of Indian Hindi cinema of the nineteen forties and fifties.
 She sang her own songs in her films, which included many successes such as Mirza Ghalib, Dastan and Sharda.

 2000 Awards

-Esther Victoria Abraham aka Pramila (Performing Artist) was the first Miss India.
+Esther Victoria Abraham Pramila (Performing Artist) was the first Miss India.
 She was a champion of women's causes in films and acted in 1942 in Ulti Ganga, a film in which women were shown superior to men in every aspect.